kailin007/CS-112-Final-Project/README.md

 ```

 ## Configuration of browser
 Before using proxy, set up the browser first.
-Take Firefox as example:
+Take Firefox as an example:

 Enter "about:config" into the address bar, proceed and search:
         1. "security.enterprise_roots.enabled" -change it to be true
         2. "network.stricttransportsecurity.preloadlist" -change it to be false

 Enter "about:preferences" into the address bar:
         1. In the "General" setting, find the "Network Settings" and proceed to set up proxy
         2. In the "Privacy & Security" setting, find "Cookies and Site Data" block and click on "Clear Data" tab
            Tick the checkbox "Delete cookies and site data when Firefox is closed"